coolbutuseless/nara/README.md

 `{nara}` is targeted at fast rendering (\>30fps), and tries to minimise R function calls and memory allocations.

-When updating `nativeRaster` objects with this package, all changes are done *in place* on the current object i.e. a new object is **not** created.
+When updating `nativeRaster` objects with this package, changes are done *in place* on the current image i.e. a new image is **not** created.

 ### Anti-aliasing/Interpolation

 No anti-aliasing is done by the draw methods in this package.

-No interpolation is done - `x` and `y` values for drawing coordinates are converted to integers.
+No interpolation is done - `x` and `y` values for drawing coordinates are always rounded to integers.

 ## Installation